 Some possible actions are uncontroversial; others clearly violate the First Amendment.
 But in between lie practices that are contested: May government officials argue that its political opponents are unwillingly helping evil?
 May private parties properly use their economic power to retaliate against those whose views they disapprove of?

 These practices may deter certain kinds of speech, and they may even be intended to deter such speech.
 Yet not all deterrence of speech, especially through nongovernmental action, is improper.
-This essay briefly inquires when such practices really deserve to be labeled McCarthyism, and to be forbidden by the First Amendment, by statute, or by social norm.
+This essay briefly inquires when such practices really deserve to be labeled McCarthyism, and to be forbidden by the First Amendment, by statute, or by social norms.

 The New American McCarthyism: Policing Thought about the Middle East